 This special rule applies to the king and the rook.
 Castling allows you to do two important things:

 - Get your king to safety by stashing him away in the corner of the board

-You can move the king two squares to one side and then shift the rook right next to the king on the opposite side.
+To castle you must move the king two squares to one side and then shift the rook right next to the king on the opposite side.
 However, to be able to castle, the following conditions must be fulfilled.

 - For the rook, it must be the first move

 - For the king, it must be the first move

 The path between the king and rook must be clear (no pieces can block them) The king cannot be under “check,” or must not have passed one.
 If you castle in one direction, the king will get closer to the side of the chessboard.
 This is called a “kingside castling.”
 If you castle to the other side, where the queen sits, it is called a “queenside castling.”
 No matter what side it takes, the king will move only two squares when castling.